humanmade/altis-dev-tools/docs/testing-with-codeception.md

 ### Continuous Integration

-In order to run Codeception tests in Continous Integration environments, follow [Altis documentation on setting up Continous Integration on Travis](https://docs.altis-dxp.com/dev-tools/continuous-integration/), and specify your test running command(s) as per the documentation above, typically replacing `composer dev-tools phpunit` command referenced in CI setup docs with `composer dev-tools codecept`.
+In order to run Codeception tests in Continous Integration environments, follow the [documentation on setting up Continous Integration on Travis](https://docs.altis-dxp.com/dev-tools/continuous-integration/), and specify your test running command(s) as per the documentation above, typically using `composer dev-tools codecept run` instead of / in addition to `composer dev-tools phpunit` as explained in the docs.

 ## Writing Tests